Andrew Browder: Career

-Personal life and death
+Personal life

 Browder married and had three children including Laura Browder, professor of American Studies at the University of Richmond.

 The analytic nature of the game of chess enthralled Browder early on: "My own main sport was always chess.
 My father taught me the game when I was six, a friend of the family gave me a chess book when I was eleven or twelve, and after that I was hooked."

+Death

 Andrew Browder died age 88 on March 24, 2019.

 Works

 In 1969 Browder published Introduction to Function Algebras.
 "The author develops much of the general theory of function algebras and then applies it in the last two chapters to the theory of rational approximation in the plane, and to finding analytic structure in the spectrum of a Dirichlet algebra."

 In 1996 he published an upper-level textbook Mathematical Analysis for well-motivated students having a background of calculus and linear algebra.
 Four topics are encompassed by the text: single-variable theory, topology and function spaces, measure theory and Lebesgue integration, and functions of several variables.

 In 2000 Browder published his article "Topology in the Complex Plane", which described the Brouwer fixed point theorem, the Jordan curve theorem, and Alexander duality.

 With Hiroshi Yamaguchi, Browder wrote "A variation formula for harmonic modules and its application to several complex variables".